 Arrive at the mythical, magical, and magnificent site of Delos and you might wonder how this barren islet, which has virtually no natural resources, became the religious and political center of the Aegean.
-One answer is that Dhílos—to use the Modern Greek transliteration—provided the safest anchorage for vessels sailing between the mainland and the shores of Asia; another answer is that it had no other use.
+One answer is that Delos provided the safest anchorage for vessels sailing between the mainland and the shores of Asia; another answer is that it was the alleged bithplace of Apollo and Artemis, two of the most important deities of the Greek pantheon.
 A third is provided if you climb Mt.
-Kynthos to see that the isle (which is not more than 5 km [3 miles] long and 1 km [½ mile] wide) is shielded on three sides by other islands.
+Kynthos to see that the isle, no more than 5 km (3 miles) long and 1 km (½ mile) wide, is shielded on three sides by other islands.
 Indeed, this is how the Cyclades—the word means "circling ones"—got their name: they circle around the sacred island.
+Delos is "the hearth of the islands" as Callimachus wrote in the 3rd century BC.

 After the defeat of the Persians in 478 BC, the Athenians organized the Delian League, with its treasury and headquarters at Delos (in 454 BC the funds were transferred to the Acropolis in Athens).
 Delos had its most prosperous period in late Hellenistic and Roman times, when it was declared a free port and quickly became the financial center of the Mediterranean, the focal point of trade, where 10,000 slaves were sold daily.
 Foreigners from as far as Rome, Syria, and Egypt lived in this cosmopolitan port, in complete tolerance of one another's religious beliefs, and each group built its various shrines.
 But in 88 BC Mithridates, the king of Pontus, in a revolt against Roman rule, ordered an attack on the unfortified island.
 The entire population of 20,000 was killed or sold into slavery.
 Delos never fully recovered, and later Roman attempts to revive the island failed because of pirate raids.
 After a second attack in 69 BC, Delos was gradually abandoned.

-In 1872, the French School of Archaeology began excavating on Delos—a massive project, considering that much of the island's 4 square km (2½ square miles) is covered in ruins.
+In 1872, the French School of Archaeology began excavating on Delos—a massive project, considering that much of the island's 4 square km (1½ square miles) is covered in ruins.
 The work continues today.
-Delos remains dry and shadeless; off-season, the snack bar is often closed; most guards leave on the last boat to Mykonos in the early afternoon.
-But if on the way to Mykonos you see dolphins leaping (it often happens), you'll know Apollo is about and approves.
+Delos remains dry and shadeless and most guards leave on the last boat to Mykonos in the early afternoon, but if on the way to Mykonos you see dolphins leaping, you'll know Apollo is about and approves.